 Winsor & Newton Terre Verte is now a combination of natural earths and synthetic pigments.
 Extremely transparent, it has a low tinting strength and is fairly absorbent of oil.
-This complementary colour to reddish pinks, Terre Verte was most famously used as under painting for flesh tones, acting to neutralize them.
-This can be seen from the green faces in some medieval egg tempera paintings, where over time the reddish/pink layers have faded.
+As a complementary colour to reddish pinks, terre verte was most famously used as under-painting for flesh tones, acting to neutralise them.
+This can be seen from the green faces in some medieval egg tempera paintings, where over time the reddish-pink layers have faded.

-Earth pigments, and particularly green earth (Terre Verte) colours, are amongst the most permanent.
+Earth pigments, and particularly terre verte (green earth) colours, are among the most permanent.